Kavana179/Calculator-Unit-Testing-Project-in-DevOps/Readme.md

-Sure, here's the full documentation for the `my_calculator` project:

 ## Example Calculator Unit Testing Project in DevOps
 The `my_calculator` project is a simple calculator application written in Python that includes unit tests to ensure that the application functions correctly.
 The project includes a `calculator.py` file that defines a `Calculator` class with methods for addition, subtraction, multiplication, and division.
 It also includes separate test files for each of these methods in the `tests` directory.